OrgFlow/docs/content/guides/git/authentication.md

 This technique involves using the authentication mechanism that is natively provided by the platform that is orchestrating your OrgFlow workflows.
 This should be your first choice when it comes to remote Git repository authentication, but not all platforms provide a way to do this, so be prepared to have to fall back to one of the other techniques if need be.

-This authentication method relies on an assumption that you are running OrgFlow via a platform that already has a built in mechanism for cloning repositories.
+This authentication method relies on an assumption that you are running OrgFlow via a platform that already has a built-in mechanism for cloning repositories.
 This is common for CI/CD tools that would first clone a repository and then build or test it etc. Some of these platforms allow you to re-use their remote Git repository authentication mechanism for later re-use.
 Although you may have to perform a couple of steps to be able to do this.

 You should consult the documentation for your particular build platform, but we've provided a couple of examples below to help with understanding the requirements: